Vacation at Lake Bled in Slovenia

 The first hours after arrival we enjoy from our balcony.
 We watch the sun as it sinks behind the mountains.
 We observe the boats that are on the lake.
 Most are rowing boats, which transport visitors across the lake.
 Even from up here we can watch the oarsmen propel the boats with steady rudders.
 There is something reassuring about watching them, something nostalgic.

-Bled is located on Lake Bled below the Julian Alps.
-The place is not far from the Austrian-Slovenian border.
-This means that the place can be reached quickly and easily from both Bavaria and Austria.
-In addition, Slovenia's highest mountain, Triglav, is not far away.
-The sun was shining during our stay.
-So we can see him well behind the mountains.
-We need for the arrival of Ljubljana about an hour by car.
+The town is located on Lake Bled below the Julian Alps.
+It is not far from the Austrian-Slovenian border.
+This means that the town can be reached quickly and easily from both Bavaria and Austria.
+Slovenia's highest mountain, Triglav, is also not far away.
+The sun is shining during our stay.
+Therefore, we can see it clearly behind the mountains.
+We need to travel from Ljubljana about an hour by car.
 There is also the airport that is closest to Bled.

-“Many visitors only make a stopover at Lake Bled.
-She is drawn to the Adriatic Sea as quickly as possible,” explains Erika Marolt from the Sava Hotels.
-Despite its surroundings, the place struggles to fill its hotels.
-It's difficult for us to understand.
-Because the place and its surroundings immediately cast a spell over us.
-What we experience in the one and a half days at Lake Bled Slovenia, we present to you here:
+"Many visitors are just stopping over.
+They want to get to the Adriatic as quickly as possible," explains Erika Marolt from the Sava Hotels.
+Despite its surroundings, the town has difficulty filling its hotels.
+We find this difficult to understand.
+The town and its surroundings immediately captivate us.
+We present to you here what we experience in the one and a half days in Slovenia:

 Bled Castle

-Bled Castle is perched on a rocky outcrop above the lake.
+The castle sits on a rocky outcrop above the lake.
 We leave our car in the parking lot below the castle.
-There we join the caravan of visitors going up the steep slope in front of us.
+There we join the caravan of visitors that is walking up the steep slope in front of us.
 High heels are out of place here.
-Because the path is paved with pebbles.
-I even find it difficult to walk in my hiking boots.
-If you wear shoes with heels, you can hardly get up the mountain.
+The path is paved with pebbles.
+I even find it difficult to walk on it in my hiking boots.
+If you wear shoes with heels, you will hardly be able to get up the mountain.

 Nevertheless, the climb is worth it.
-From the top you have a view of Lake Bled, the city on one side and the island on the other.
-The castle from the Middle Ages now houses a museum about the history of the region.
-We look at it, but it quickly pulls us back out into the sun.
-The view of the lake and the mountains of Triglav are breathtaking from above.
+From the top you have a view of the lake, the town on one side and the island on the other.
+The medieval castle now houses a museum about the history of the region.
+We take a look at it, but are quickly drawn back out into the sun.
+The view of the lake and the Triglav mountains from above is breathtaking.

 Bled castle